adzkykhairany/tailor-price-predictor/README.md

    ```

 ## 🛠 Planned Features
-🚧 Connect to PostgreSQL to retrieve data 📊
 🚧 Data preprocessing (normalization, encoding) 🔄
 🚧 Train a machine learning model for price prediction 📈
 🚧 Interactive GUI using Streamlit 🖥
-🚧 Unit testing for database, preprocessing, and model 🔬
+🚧 Unit testing for preprocessing and model 🔬
 🚧 Complete documentation for project setup and usage 📄

 ## 📜 License